Matferrmd/off_windows/README.md

 # off_windows
 A simple python script that turn off PC

+It doesn't need any package installation